tst2005/love-network/README.md

  * Bandwidth
  * Latency
  * Case of failure (how to return to a usual state)
- * Security (who are allow to read or write what)
+ * Security (who are allowed to read or write what)
- * Attack surface (you should be attack by virus/spammers/... and more from Internet even if you service is for a game)
+ * Attack surface (you will be attacked by virus/spammers/... and more from Internet even if you service is for a game)
  * ...

 # Current solution